Ljubinko Drulović: Coaching career

 Drulović began his coaching career with modest Portuguese club G.D.
 Tourizense, in 2006–07.
 At the season's closure, he obtained a professional licence.

 In early April 2008, Drulović became manager of FK Banat Zrenjanin in the Serbian SuperLiga.
 As the fifth manager of the season – he replaced Žarko Soldo – he took over a team under relegation threat (eighth place out of 12), with eleven matches to go.
 Eventually, he could not help prevent them from dropping down a level after a 4–1 loss to FK Vojvodina on 17 May.

 In June 2008, Drulović moved to Slovenia and signed with NK Drava Ptuj.
 Eighteen months later, he was appointed coach of C.D.
 Primeiro de Agosto of the Angolan Girabola.

 As manager of his country's under-19 team, Drulović won the 2013 UEFA European Championship in Lithuania with a shock 1–0 win over France in the final.
-The following February, he became the senior team's interim manager manager after Siniša Mihajlović failed to make the year's World Cup.
+The following February, he became the senior team's interim manager after Siniša Mihajlović failed to make the year's World Cup.
 He led the team for four exhibition games before the appointment of Dick Advocaat, starting with a 2–1 win away to the Republic of Ireland on 5 March.

 Drulović was named in charge of neighbours Macedonia on 23 April 2015.
 In five games before leaving for Partizan in October, he avoided defeat in only his last – a goalless draw away to Belarus in UEFA Euro 2016 qualification.
 His spell back at the reigning Serbian champions lasted only until 22 December, when he was dismissed from the fourth-placed team who were 26 points behind rivals Red Star Belgrade.